Download your Gold Card Application | Houston Gold Card

 - Harris Health System – Statement of Self-Employment Income Form if no tax return is filed.
 Click HERE for Harris Health System Self-Employment Income Form.

 - Harris Health System – Statement of Wage Verification Form (for cash and personal check wages only).
-Click HERE for Harris Health Wage Verification Form.
+Click HERE for the Harris Health Wage Verification Form.

 - Harris Health System – Statement of Support Form if no income.
 Click HERE for Harris Health System Statement of Support Form.